Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Generalizations of the Methods

 \subsection{Parameter Identification}

 We must impose restrictions on some model parameters in order to render the model identifiable.
 We will assume, for some set of $j$, that (1) $\eta_{0j} = 0$, (2) $\eta_{1j} = 1$, or (3) both $\eta_{0j} = 0$ and $\eta_{1j} = 1$.
 These assumptions also capture the case where, for instance, $\eta_{0j} = c$ for any constant $c$.
 If $c$ is non-zero, we can work with $X_j^* - c$, leaving us with a measurement satisfying assumption (1).
-When $\eta_{0j} = 0$ and $\eta_{1j} = 1$ for all $j$, our model reduces to that of having $\kappa_i$ unbiased measurements of $X$, from possibly different distributions.
-Other assumptions are also feasible.
+When $\eta_{0j} = 0$ and $\eta_{1j} = 1$ for all $j$, this model reduces to that of having $\kappa_i$ unbiased measurements of $X$, from possibly different distributions.
+Other assumptions will also suffice.

 We define $J_0$, $J_1$, and $J_{01 }= J_0\cap J_1$ to be the index sets for the proxies corresponding to assumptions (1), (2), and (3) respectively.
 We assume that $|J_0| \geq 1$ and $|J_1| > 1$, which is not necessary, but will suffice for the identification of the parameters.
 We denote the $k^2$ parameters given by $E[X_j^*]$ and $\cov(X_j^*, X_l^*)$ as $\mu_j$ and $\Sigma_{X_j^*X_l^*}$, respectively.